gidesa/ocvWrapper24/README.md

 # Wrapper implementation

 Wrapper code bind a special C struct to every class, Opencv struct, Ptr or vector.
 The binding struct end with \"_t\" suffix.
-The struct contains internally a field with the reference to the real Opencv internal entity (class, struct, ecc.)
+The struct contains internally a field with the reference to the real Opencv internal entity (class, struct, ecc.).

-For every Opencv/C++ type there are a create function, that return the binding struct, and a delete function, that release the memory allocated for the entity and for the struct iself.
+Every Opencv/C++ class is "flattened" to a group of C functions: one for create, one for delete, one for every method, one for every property get, and one for every property set.
+The create function returns the binding struct, and the delete function release the memory allocated for the entity and for the struct iself.

 Only Ptr, as said, haven't the create function but only delete function.
-When the C or Delphi caller program  invoke some method or function, it pass always as the first parameter the pointer to binding struct, returned from corresponding create function.
+When the C or Delphi caller program  invoke some method or function, it pass always as the first parameter the pointer to binding struct, that was returned from the corresponding create function.

 All C wrapper functions have the "pCv" prefix, after that the class name, after that the original Opencv method name: